Azure/AzOps/docs/wiki/Home.md

-Welcome to the AzOps Wiki.
+# Welcome to the AzOps Wiki

 These pages are used as the core documentation for the project.

 Please refer to the sidebar (on the right) for details on the Getting Started, Additional Documentation and Contributing Guides.